 IMS level identifiers (IMPU, IMPIs) of local served party and IMPU of remote end point user.

-SDP information (codec etc.) for the media stream.
+SDP information (codec, PT, etc.) for the media stream.

 4. The law enforcement monitoring facilities must be able to decode / interpret any intercepted media it receives after the inter-PLMN handover (as at any other time!).